Indoor plants are a fantastic way to add a touch of nature to your home, improve air quality, and even boost your mood.

 Another great feature of spider plants is that they produce "spiderettes," or small plantlets that you can easily propagate and grow into new plants.

 Philodendron - Large heart-shaped leaves bring a bold, tropical flair to your space.
 This fast-growing, easy houseplant can be trained to climb or styled in a basket as a hanging plant.
+"A classic beginner-friendly trailing plant that is resilient and tolerant of low light conditions.
+It can even tolerate drought for a short period of time, especially when placed in lower light.
+Normally when placed in bright light the vines can grow very quickly which is great for any beginner trying to get the “jungle” vibe in the home," says Lalicata.

 Aloe vera - Low-maintenance and drought-tolerant, with the added benefit of soothing sunburns!